ManticoreGamesInc/platform-documentation/src/getting_started/project_files.md

 Each Folder created in a project creates an actual folder inside the **Tree** folder, each of which include their own **AssetManifest.pbt** and **Tree.pbt** files, listing the asset references and property data for the objects in the Folder in the Hierarchy.

 !!! note "Using **Folders** to partition workspaces for each collaborator on a project will prevent merge conflicts in the **Tree.pbt** file.
-See the [GitHub Tutorial](../tutorials/github.md) for more information.
+See the [GitHub Tutorial](../tutorials/github.md) for more information."

 ### Templates